 Delete the existing CodeReady Containers virtual machine:

 $ crc deleteWarning

-crc deletecommand will result in the loss of data stored in the CodeReady Containers virtual machine.
-Save any desired instance information before running this command.
+crc deletecommand results in the loss of data stored in the CodeReady Containers virtual machine.
+Save any desired information stored in the virtual machine before running this command.

 crcbinary with the binary of the latest release.
 Verify that the new

 crcbinary is in use by checking its version:

 $ crc start